 Electric vehicles (EVs) don't use gasoline at all.
 Like plug-in vehicles, EVs can be charged at home and at public recharging stations.
-One popular model is the Nissan LEAF.
+Popular models include the Nissan LEAF and Tesla Model S.

 Another way you can help the environment is by switching to a diesel-engine car.

 According to FuelEconomy.gov, diesel engines are 30-35 percent more fuel efficient and powerful than gas guzzlers of the same size.
-Volkswagen and Audi manufacture several diesel models that get up to 35 mpg.
+Volkswagen, BMW, and Audi manufacture several diesel models that get up to 45 or even 46 mpg.

 biofuel and flex-fuel vehicles

 The car industry is starting to tap into the potential of biofuels, which are derived through organic or waste material instead of through fossil fuels.
 Biofuels are nifty because they're renewable and can reduce greenhouse gases.

 - Ethanol — made from corn and other materials from the plant kingdom (found in E85 and E10)

 - Biodiesel — made from soybeans, vegetable oil, animal fat, and other recycled greases

 If you do opt for a biofuel vehicle, you can locate fueling stations through the U.S. Department of Energy's alternative fueling station locator.